 anti-degradation policy for almost 20 years, but never adopted procedures for

+its implementation.
 The Legislature must adopt a plan this year to avoid a threat by the EPA to

 impose federal regulations on West Virginia.
 Environmentalists have also

 threatened to sue if the state does not adopt strong water-quality standards.
+"EPA continues to weigh its options to assure timely and appropriate

 implementation of the anti-degradation policy in West Virginia," Hanmer